ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 In line with {{I-D.ietf-rats-architecture}} definitions, this document uses the term Endorser to refer to the role that signs identity and attestation certificates used by the Attester, while Reference Values are signed by a Reference Value Provider.
-Typically, the manufacturer of an embedded device would be accepted as both the Endorser and Reference Value Provider, although the choice is ultimately up to the Verifier Owner.
+Typically, the manufacturer of an network device would be accepted as both the Endorser and Reference Value Provider, although the choice is ultimately up to the Verifier Owner.